 Manifesto

-Perceptrum is not merely adding sound to painting; we are proposing a new ontological category for the image in a post-immersive era.
+Perceptrum proposes Augmented Painting as a new ontological category for the image in the post-immersive era.

 Our practice investigates the collapse of distance between the observer and the observed.
-Through the Sounding Canvas, an ongoing cycle of augmented surfaces, we challenge the binary of visual contemplation and spatial immersion.
-We propose a third state of painting: a physical, haptic surface that negotiates meaning through the body's presence.
-Here, interpretation is not an act of looking, but an act of engagement.
+Through the Sounding Canvas, an ongoing cycle of augmented surfaces, we develop Augmented Painting, a third state of painting situated between visual contemplation and spatial immersion.
+Here, the canvas becomes a physical, haptic surface that negotiates meaning through the body's presence.
+Interpretation is no longer an act of looking but an act of engagement.

 The Relational Object